fboender/sec-tools/README.md

 The gather script generally provide options for additional filtering and manual annotations of gathered information.
-Reports to convert the JSON output to HTML are provided in the `reports` directory
+Reports to convert the JSON output to HTML are provided in the `reports` directory.
+By default you can find it in `/usr/local/lib/sec-tools/reports/`

 For more information, check out the [manual pages](docs/man).